 Estimate the cost of closing your CD account before it matures.

 Banks typically charge a penalty if you withdraw funds from a Certificate of Deposit (CD) before the agreed-upon term.
 Use this tool to calculate how much interest you will forfeit and see if the withdrawal will impact your initial principal.
+If you'd rather avoid penalties altogether, a CD ladder staggers maturity dates so you have regular access to your money.

 Withdrawal Penalty Estimator